danthurston/8Queens/README.md

-# Backtracking the 8 Queens
+# Recursively Backtracking the 8-Queens
 ## A backtracking solution to the classic 8 Queens problem.

 This Java application solves the 8 queens problem through a backtracking approach.